 We scoped out the landscape and me and my husband started building a Shed so we had more room than the 19′ RV.
 We were going to build a cabin at a different location; however, very small living in a 24×16 was so cozy and liberating that we decided this would actually be our home.
 We built it wil about 90% recycled building materials that we scrounged from other projects and demolitions.
 We called it our SHEDTEAU.
 We started on 5/22/11 and added a bedroom at the beginning of October.
+We added a larger bedroom in 2014 and converted the old bedroom into a large pantry.
 Farm work and canning required some extra storage space.

 We built a small barn in 2013.
 It has 4 stalls with lots of swing gates so it can be configured in lots of ways.

 ELECTRICITY: In the beginning, we had a generator.
 We ran the generator to pump water into our tanks (see WATER).
 We bought 4 RV/Marine deep cycle batteries and hooked them together.
 We charged them with our generator.
 We bought an RV inverter to convert the 12v DC into AC for the house.
 We ran the generator to wash clothes.
 A few months later we got a great deal on some unfinished solar panel “laminates” and built out own panel rack.